bird-house/pyramid-phoenix/docs/source/user_guide.rst

 .. image:: _images/openid.png

-In the current state of Phoenix (March 2015) you have to be personally activated in the Phoenix web application.
+In the current state of Phoenix (March 2015) you have to be :ref:`personally activated <activate_users>` in the Phoenix web application.

 Dashboard
 ---------